ashiqsultan/express-boiler-plate/README.md

 - **Services** should be pure functions
 - Services is the place to write business logic
 - Interact with Databases usings ORMs inside the Service layer.
-- Don't handle Router, Request, Response or anything related to http or Express.js inside Services -**util** folder contains functions used globally in the project
+- Don't handle Router, Request, Response or anything related to http or Express.js inside Services
+- **util** folder contains functions used globally in the project
 - All configrations should be inside **config.js** file and never hardcoded.
 - P.S Remove unnecessary console logs in production